Equality, Diversity and Inclusion Policy

-BPIF Training is committed to providing equal opportunities in employment and to avoiding unlawful discrimination in employment and against customers, stakeholders and apprentices.
+BPIF Training is committed to providing equal opportunities in employment and to avoiding unlawful discrimination in employment and against all learners, employers, stakeholders, and apprentices.

 This policy is intended to assist BPIF Training to put this commitment into practice.
 Compliance with this policy should also ensure that employees do not commit unlawful acts of discrimination.